The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

 We write $B(T)$ for the riskfree discounting curve and $Q(T)$ for the survival curve.
 The PV of a survival-contingent payment occurring at some future date $T$ is $B(T)Q(T)$.
 This allows the coupon stream to be valued as a sum

 If, as previously mentioned, we approximate this as a continuous payment stream, then it is $c\Pi(T)$ where $\Pi$ is known as the RPV01 (risky PV01), where

 The principal repayment is simply $B(T)Q(T)$---but only if there is no possibly of recovery.
-In reality if default occurs we can present a claim for the principal amount and expect some proportion $\recov$ (the recovery rate) to be honoured\footnote{Some of the older literature e.g.~\cite{Duffie97} discusses recovery of market value, recovery of Treasury, or recovery of face/par value.
-We will not be sidetracked by this issue, as only the last of these is a good representation of what really happens.}.
+In reality if default occurs we can present a claim for the principal amount and expect some proportion $\recov$ (the recovery rate) to be honoured.

 To value this extra amount, we divide the time frame $[0,T]$ into slices and note that the probability of default in precisely the interval $[t,t+dt]$ is $-dQ(t)$.
 Multiplying by $B(t)$ and integrating gives $\recov\,\Xi$, where